What is Web Accessibility?

 Why Go Accessible?

 Not only is accessible web design the right choice ethically (who wants to create content that excludes a portion of your user base?), it is also the most business-savvy choice.
 Currently, the federal Americans with Disabilities Act requires websites to be compliant with Section 508 requirements.
-In March 2018, Section 208 was updated to utilize the language of the Web Content Accessibility Guidelines 2.0 (WCAG).
+In June 2018, the language of the Web Content Accessibility Guidelines 2.1 (WCAG) was updated to improve accessibility for users with cognitive or learning disabilities, users with low vision, and users with disabilities on mobile devices.
 This means that WCAG is now the law of the land.
 In addition, accessibility is common sense – how are you supposed to support and retain users if they simply cannot use your site?

 Qualities of an Accessible Site